Skip to Main Content Free Gift Card!

 Just like diamonds, gemstones often develop flaws as they grow.
 And, as with diamonds, gemstones can have internal flaws (inclusions) or external flaws (blemishes).
 Most of these flaws are either invisible or barely visible to the naked eye.
 Gems are no longer considered jewelry quality if their flaws impact their structural integrity.

-Featured Gem Pearl
+Featured Gem Ruby

-BIRTHSTONE: JUNE MORE ABOUT THIS STONE
+BIRTHSTONE: JULY MORE ABOUT THIS STONE

 Saved Items (0)